jasminfrancis/Ecommerce-project/README.md

 The application uses the Open Exchange Rates API for fetching real-time currency exchange rates.
 You will need an API key from the Open Exchange Rates platform to make the currency exchange API work.
 Replace the placeholder in application.properties: currency.api.key=jasminfrancis

+### Technologies Used
+* Spring Boot - For building the backend API
+* JWT - For authentication
+* Open Exchange Rates API - For real-time currency exchange rates